laurilehmijoki/unistack/faq.md

 programs.
 Most programming problems in web applications involve asynchronicity.
 Hence, Bacon.js is a useful tool for webapp programming.

-How Bacon.js tackles with asynchronicity?
+How Bacon.js tackles asynchronicity?
 Please continue reading.

 Bacon.js incorporates ideas from the world of functional programming.
 In functional programming, state-management problems are either absent or strictly